cucats/website/src/content/blog/2025-10-16-bubble-tea-social.md

 author: James Leung
 ---

-To welcome everyone to Cambridge, and start the year off right, CUCaTS stuck to a winning formula for our first social: bubble tea and board games.
-Because who doesn't like boba?
+To welcome everyone to Cambridge and kick off the year, we decided to stick to what we know and love: boba and board games.
+(I mean, who doesn't love boba?)

-We wanted to strip away the formalities of networking and create a space where people could actually get to know each other.

-We had 50 people packed into a room, with lots of conversation and a few intense games of Coup.
+We really wanted to skip the awkward "networking" phase and just create a space where we could actually hang out.
+It was amazing to see 50 of you packed into the room, bringing the energy and getting surprisingly intense over games of Coup.

-It was a chaotic, loud and incredibly fun start to the year.
-Thanks to everyone who joined us!
+It was chaotic, loud, and the perfect start to the year.
+Thanks so much to everyone who came out!